MA Government, Policy and Society with Quantitative Methods

 How will I be assessed?

 Quantitative skills in social science are in very short supply in the UK and further afield.
-Graduating from this programme can thus open up a very wide range of fulfilling careers, in government, voluntary organisations, pressure groups or commercial organisations.
+Graduating from this programme can open up a wide range of fulfilling careers in areas such as:

-The programme also equips you with skills and knowledge that could be applied to careers in teaching or to the management and delivery of services, whether public or commercial.
+The programme also equips you with skills and knowledge that could be applied to teaching or to the management and delivery of services, whether public or commercial.

 Standard entry requirement